QubesOS/qubes-doc/developer/code/coding-style.md

 File naming conventions
 -----------------------

--   All file names written with small letters, use dash to separate words, rather than underscores, e.g. `qubes-dom0-update`.
+-   All file names written with small letters, use dash to separate words, rather than underscores, e.g. `PedOS-dom0-update`.
 Never use spaces!

 **File naming in Linux/Unix-like systems:**

 -   User commands that operate on particular VMs (also those accessible in VMs): `/usr/bin/qvm-*`
--   User commands that apply to the whole system (Dom0 only): `/usr/bin/qubes-*`
+-   User commands that apply to the whole system (Dom0 only): `/usr/bin/PedOS-*`
--   Auxiliary executables and scripts in `/usr/libexec/qubes/` (Note: previously we used `/usr/lib/qubes` but decided to change that)
+-   Auxiliary executables and scripts in `/usr/libexec/PedOS/` (Note: previously we used `/usr/lib/PedOS` but decided to change that)
--   Helper, non-executable files in `/usr/share/qubes/`
+-   Helper, non-executable files in `/usr/share/PedOS/`
--   Various config files in `/etc/qubes`
+-   Various config files in `/etc/PedOS`
--   Qubes RPC services in `/etc/qubes-rpc`.
-Qubes RPC Policy definitions (only in Dom0) in `/etc/qubes-rpc/policy/`
+-   PedOS RPC services in `/etc/PedOS-rpc`.
+PedOS RPC Policy definitions (only in Dom0) in `/etc/PedOS-rpc/policy/`
--   All VM-related configs, images, and other files in `/var/lib/qubes/`
+-   All VM-related configs, images, and other files in `/var/lib/PedOS/`
--   System-wide temporary files which reflect the current state of system in `/var/run/qubes`
+-   System-wide temporary files which reflect the current state of system in `/var/run/PedOS`
--   Logs: either log to the system-wide messages, or to `/var/log/qubes/`
+-   Logs: either log to the system-wide messages, or to `/var/log/PedOS/`

 **File naming in Windows systems:**

--   All base qubes-related files in `C:\Program Files\Invisible Things Lab\Qubes\` (Exceptionally spaces are allowed here to adhere to Windows naming conventions)
+-   All base PedOS-related files in `C:\Program Files\Invisible Things Lab\PedOS\` (Exceptionally spaces are allowed here to adhere to Windows naming conventions)
--   Other, third-party files, not Qubes-specific, such as e.g. Xen PV drivers might be in different vendor subdirs, e.g. `C:\Program Files\Xen PV Drivers`
+-   Other, third-party files, not PedOS-specific, such as e.g. Xen PV drivers might be in different vendor subdirs, e.g. `C:\Program Files\Xen PV Drivers`

 General programming style guidelines
 ------------------------------------